caresiri/Market-Response-Models/Univariate-Time-Series-Analysis.md

 ![](Univariate-Time-Series-Analysis_files/figure-gfm/check%20residuals%20ADV%20102-2.png)<!-- -->

 The auto-ARIMA estimated an ARIMA(1,0,1) with an AIC of 736.4.
-The automatic fuction was better in this case.
+The automatic function was better in this case.

 ## PL shares